bbopt/nomad/doc/user_guide/source/Installation.rst

 Installation
 ============

+.. warning:: Current version of the source code does not support compilation with Microsoft Visual Studio.
+Future versions will provide this option.

 On Linux and Mac OS X, NOMAD can be compiled using *CMake*, a tool to manage building of source code.

 The minimum version of *CMake* is 3.14.
 Older versions should trigger an error.